Passport Day at Fort Buchanan

 |0

-This work, Passport Day at Fort Buchanan [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Passport Day at Fort Buchanan, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT